The argenteus denomination

 The same "campgate" or "gateway" design also appears with legends

-The first two were issued for all four rulers and the last two only at Thessalonica and only for Galerius.
+The last two legends were only at Thessalonica and only for Galerius.

 There is a great deal of stylistic variation between mints.
 Compare that Galerius portrait from Antioch to the next one from Rome: